grid-line

 X has struggled since rebranding from Twitter.

-Among the remaining US users, the average time spent on the platform per month is just 3 hours and 56 minutes.
+Among the remaining users, the average time spent on the platform per month is just 28 minutes.

 And the experience for those who remain is now deeply politicized.
-Musk is now a member of President Trump’s cabinet, and his own posts are afforded significant visibility on the platform, even beyond his 219 million followers.
+Musk was for a time a member of President Trump’s cabinet, and his own posts are afforded significant visibility on the platform, even beyond his 225 million+ followers.

 Meanwhile, a November 2024 study found that political abuse on X is global, widespread, and cross-partisan.